Darsh2987/react-open-study-college/README.md

 # Getting Started with Create React App

-React Card Component built using -.\
+React Card Component built using -\
-Axios - Math.Random to populate the card information with a random item from the JSON endpoint data - reload page to see this in action,.\
+Axios - Math.Random to populate the card information with a random item from the JSON endpoint data - reload page to see this in action,\
-SCSS,.\
+SCSS,\
-HTML,.\
+HTML,\
-regular expresions for email and phone validation,.\
+regular expresions for email and phone validation,\
-capitalise function for name,.\
+capitalise function for name,\
-truncate function for current course information,.\
+truncate function for current course information,\
 and some subtle animations(card) transitions(my photos section) and hover effects.

 Deployed using GH-Page.